suite22/research-sparklines/README.md

 ![mockup](images/version02.png)

+## 0.3
+1. Pull data from tsv to generate the charts.

 ## Future
 * Sort by underlying value
 * Change / add which items are being sampled in the preview columns